Metaswitch/sonic-swss/doc/swss-schema.md

     nexthop       = *prefix, ;IP addresses separated “,” (empty indicates no gateway) ifname        = ifindex?
-PORT_TABLE.key  ; zero or more separated by “,” (zero indicates no interface) weight        = weight_list              ; List of weights.
+PORT_TABLE.key  ; zero or more separated by “,” (zero indicates no interface) weight        = weight_list              ; List of weights. vni_label     = VRF.vni                  ; zero or more separated by ',' (empty value for non-vxlan next-hops) router_mac    = mac_address              ; zero or more remote router MAC address separated by ',' (empty value for non-vxlan next-hops)

 ---------------------------------------------
 ### NEIGH_TABLE